vampireLibrarianMonk/amd-gpu-hello/README.md

 This repo was created for anyone curious as to what is going on with AMD GPUs,ROCm (Radeon Open Compute) and the machine learning space.

 The GPUs referenced in this tutorial:
-  * AMD Radeon RX 6600 XT 8 GB.
   * MSI Gaming Radeon 7900 XTX 24 GB.

 One thing of annoyance is the long term support of GPUs with a ongoing comment section [here](https://github.com/ROCm/ROCm/issues/2308).
 To summarize NVIDIA usually supports their GPUs for 8+ years and it looks like AMD only for ~4 years.
 Keep this in mind when working with these GPUs!

-Tensorflow directions yet to be implemented from [here](https://cprimozic.net/notes/posts/setting-up-tensorflow-with-rocm-on-7900-xtx/) for the 7900 XTX.

 [ROCM Version List](https://rocm.docs.amd.com/en/latest/release/versions.html)

-For each ROCm version ensure you check the [GPU Support and OS Compatibility (Linux)](https://rocm.docs.amd.com/en/docs-5.7.0/release/gpu_os_support.html) first prior to obtaining and using an AMD GPU.
+For each ROCm version ensure you check the [GPU Support and OS Compatibility (Linux)](https://rocm.docs.amd.com/projects/install-on-linux/en/docs-6.0.0/reference/system-requirements.html) first prior to obtaining and using an AMD GPU.

-Pytorch Version List TBD

 [Tensorflow-rocm Version List](https://github.com/ROCmSoftwarePlatform/tensorflow-upstream/blob/develop-upstream/rocm_docs/tensorflow-rocm-release.md)